LifeOf97/highlighter/README.md

     language: 'python', // default

     // Syntax highlighting style.
+    // checkout the available styles at the features section of this readme.
     style: 'default', // default

     // What format would you like to retrieve your code snippet.
 Required.